johnmee/codility/README.md

 ## Notes

 * you're safe to assume they won't test, mark you down for, failing to guard against the explicit assumptions described.
 So if it says N is 0..1000, they won't feed in an N=1001 just to see if you protected against it.
-* the "Open reading material", currently at the top of each lesson, is worth reading before attempting the exercises as they are short and focus exactly on what you'll need to solve the following puzzles
+* the "Open reading material", at the top of each lesson, is worth reading before attempting the exercises as they are short and focus exactly on what you'll need to solve the following puzzles
-* during the actual interview testing/exam, the report sent to the candidate is much more sparesly detailed than the one sent to the company?!
+* during the actual interview testing/exam, the report sent to the company is much more detailed than the one sent to the candidate!
-* if you use the browser to actually build your solution - every edit and run is recorded and presented to the client
+* every edit and run is recorded and presented to the company, if you use the browser to build your solution.
 * if you are given multiple tasks, you are permitted to read them, and commence them, and submit them in any order.
 * if there seems to be a lack of specificity in every puzzle around what is the correct response to error conditions; look, read, look again, as after seeing the solution that apparent lack always seems like a debateably reasonable assumption implied by the specs.